Master your task management with dypt

 Setting a task's priority

-Either click the priority button in the Edit task dialog or click the menu icon at the right of a task and select Priority.
+Click the Priority action button for the current task, or click the menu icon at the right of a subtask and select Priority.

 You can select between low, mid or high.
 Alternatively, you can press 0, 1, 2, or 3 to set the priority of the currently selected task.